royerlab/arbol/README.md

 # arbol -- Arborescent Printouts in Python

-Do you have a script, a command line tool, or some workflow in Python that has lots of 'prints out', and you can't make sense of it?
+Do you have a script, a command line tool, or some workflow in Python that has lots of 'print' statements, and you can't make sense of it once it adds up to hundreds of lines on the console?
 Sounds familiar?
 _arbol_ organises your stdout prints in a hierarchy that follows the structure of your code.
+Use a simple context manager to define the hierarchy and the 'aprint' command instead of print, and voila.
 Moreover, _arbol_ measures the elpased time for each node of the tree and displays that conveniently.

 Arbol means 'tree' in spanish.

 Why not use a more traditional Python logging?
-We have made the choice of sticking to a oplain and simple scheme that matches the usage of 'print' statements
+We have made the choice of sticking to a plain and simple scheme that matches the usage of 'print' statements.
+Also we could have tried to intercept stdout and do sme magic there, but we prefer to keep things simple and lean and let yo _choose_ to use _arbol_ where it makes sense.

 ## Installation